ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The specific format of authentication credentials as well as identifiers, roles, and combination of roles of group members MUST be specified by application profiles of this specification (REQ1, REQ6, REQ25).

-The handler identifies the authentication credentials of the current group members for which either:
+The handler identifies the authentication credentials of the current group members for which either of the following holds:

-  - the role identifier matches with one of those indicated in the request; note that the request can contain a "combination of roles", where the handler select all group members who have all roles included in the combination.
+  - the role identifier matches with one of those indicated in the request; note that the request can specify a combination of roles, in which case the handler selects only the group members that have all the roles included in the combination.

-  - the node identifier matches with one of those indicated in the request.
+  - the node identifier matches with one of those indicated in the request, or does not match with any of those, consistent with the value of the element 'inclusion_flag'.

 If all verifications succeed, the handler returns a 2.05 (Content) message response with payload formatted as a CBOR map, containing only the following parameters from {{gid-post}}.